 The Ryman Auditorium is hallowed ground for country music fans.
 It’s so important to the genre that it’s even earned itself the nickname “Mother Church of Country Music”!

 To learn all about its impact and history, book a self-guided tour.
 Don’t leave without standing on its famous stage in the footsteps of superstars like Johnny Cash and Hank Williams.

 Country Music Hall of Fame and Museum

 From the Ryman, it’s less than a 10-minute walk south to the Country Music Hall of Fame and Museum.
-Even if you’re not a fan of the genre, the museum is one of the best places to visit in Nashville.
+Even if you’re not a fan of the genre, the museum is one of the must-see places to visit in Nashville.